Masilokwa-bantu/Masilokwa-bantu/README.md

 ## Hello, I'm Vincent Punabantu 👋

 ### About Me
 I’m a PhD student in Mechanical Engineering at the University of Cape Town.
 I am currently working in the Centre for Computational and Applied Mechanics (CERECAM) lab.
 I fix broken hearts for a living.
 No seriously.
-More acuratly I help in the process by using physics and computers to simulate cardiovascular disease.
+More accuratly I help in the process by using physics and computers to simulate cardiovascular disease.
 I'm a builder passionate about combining deep learning, physics, and engineering design to solve problems faced by my community (Southern Africa).
 I love working on projects that mix **Hardware**, **Science**, **Computers**, and **Design**.

 ---